ocaml/ocaml.org/data/tutorials/getting-started/gs_02_how_to_write_an_ocaml_program.md

 ## Every File Defines a Module

-Most importantly, each OCaml file defines a module, once compiled.
+Each OCaml file defines a module, once compiled.
 This is how separate compilation works in OCaml.
-Each sufficiently standalone concern should be isolated into a file-based module.
+Each sufficiently standalone concern should be isolated into a module.
 References to external modules create dependencies.
 Circular dependencies between modules are not allowed.

-To create a module, let's create a file named `lib/hello.ml` containing this:
+To create a module, let's create a new file named `lib/hello.ml` containing this:
 ```ocaml
 let world = "Hello from a module"
 ```